jdevfullstack-tutorials/github-for-non-code-writers/README.md

 with the same setting.
-Also, make sure you include a social preview so that it's really presentable when you share that to other social networking sites.
+Also, make sure you include a social preview so that it's really presentable when you share your repo to other social networking sites.

 <kbd><img src="https://user-images.githubusercontent.com/47092464/115100109-1bb48880-9f6d-11eb-8ed4-3657701e7d48.PNG" /></kbd>